Skip to main content

 Waikato Regional Council is responsible for the control of evergreen buckthorn within the Waikato region.
 If you think you’ve seen it, call us.

-All occupiers are encouraged to report sightings of evergreen buckthorn on their properties (rule EGB-1 of the Waikato Regional Pest management Plan 2022-2032) and to liaise with the Waikato Regional Council in areas where control programmes are in place.
+All persons shall inform Waikato Regional Council of the presence of evergreen buckthorn in the Waikato region, within five working days of the presence first being suspected (rule NGB-1 of the Waikato Regional Pest Management Plan 2022-2023), and to liaise with the Waikato Regional Council in areas where control programmes are in place.

 If evergreen buckthorn is present on a property that is to be subdivided or developed, there are additional rules and requirements that apply under section 6.6 of the RPMP 2022-2032.